Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Rule-Compliant Maneuver Synthesis

 \subsection{Emergency Maneuver}

-Once we detected an emergency situation, i.e., the statechart is in $\rho_5$, the ego vessel is legally required to evade the obstacle vessel in a manner that minimizes the risk of collision.
-Thus, we specify appropriate emergency maneuvers for emergency situations and design a corresponding emergency controller.
-As the current \ac{colregs} state not specifically how ``minimize risk'' should be interpreted, we cannot obtain a formal specification.
+Once we detect an emergency situation, i.e., the statechart is in $\rho_5$, the ego vessel is legally required to evade the obstacle vessel in a manner that minimizes the risk of collision.
+In similar motion planning applications, such as autonomous driving \cite{Mehdipour2023}, autonomous aerial traffic \cite{Schouwenaars2004}, or human-robot environments \cite{Bouraine2012}, states that are safe for infinite time are used to identify a legally safe emergency maneuver.
+In contrast, the current \ac{colregs} do not state specifically how to interpret ``minimize risk'' or the characteristics of an invariably safe state.
+Thus, we cannot provide a formal specification.
 Consequently, we cannot verify risk minimizing behavior.
 Nevertheless, we identify three situations in which different emergency maneuvers are appropriate: base mode, ahead mode, and stern mode (see \cref{fig:emergency_modes}).

-The ahead case is present (see \cref{fig:emergency_modes}b) if the obstacle vessel is in the ahead sector in front of the ego vessel, which is centered at the ego vessel orientation, and the orientation difference between the ego vessel orientation and the reversed orientation of the obstacle vessel is at most $\Delta_\mathrm{ahead}$.
+In the ahead case (see \cref{fig:emergency_modes}b), the obstacle vessel is in the ahead sector in front of the ego vessel, and the orientation difference between the ego vessel orientation and the reversed orientation of the obstacle vessel is at most $\Delta_\mathrm{ahead}$.
 This can be formalized as:

-In this ahead situation, steering to the stern of the obstacle vessel would lead to an even more critical situation, as both vessels would encounter each other head-on given the obstacle vessel approximately keeps its speed and course.
+where the predicate $\mathtt{in}(\rho_5)$ evaluates to true if and only if the statechart $\Gamma$ is in base state $\rho_5$.
+In this ahead situation, steering to the stern of the obstacle vessel would lead to an even more critical situation, as both vessels would encounter each other head-on, given the obstacle vessel approximately keeps its speed and course.
 Thus, we instead require the ego vessel to turn $\SI{90}{\degree}$.
-The direction of turning that mitigates the risk of collision is determined as presented in \cref{fig:turning_direction}.
+The direction of turning is determined as presented in \cref{fig:turning_direction}.
 Depending on the situation, turning $\SI{90}{\degree}$ can be enough to resolve the emergency situations.
-However, if the distance between the ego vessel position at the start of the maneuver is larger than $d_\mathrm{min, ahead}$ and the emergency is not resolved, the emergency controller switches to the base mode (see \cref{fig:emergency_modes}a) and steers the ego vessel behind the stern of the obstacle vessel.
+Yet, if the emergency is not resolved and the traveled distance of the ego vessel from the start of the maneuver is larger than $d_\mathrm{min, ahead}$, the emergency controller switches to the base mode (see \cref{fig:emergency_modes}a) and steers the ego vessel behind the stern of the obstacle vessel.

 The stern case is necessary for situations where the obstacle vessel is almost astern of the ego vessel and still relatively far away (see \cref{fig:emergency_modes}c):